-Coming to Windows 10: More browsers, not fewer
+Coming to Windows 10: more browsers, not fewer

 According to Pullen, Windows 10 - and presumably Windows 7 and Windows 8.1 as well, since those older OSes are slated to get full-Chromium Edge, too - will still include the stand-alone IE11 browser when Edge and its IE mode reach the Stable channel.

 "What we're adding in Internet Explorer mode is just a couple of policies," Pulled said.
 "We have one policy in Microsoft Edge that decides what the default IE integration level is.

-So you can decide to keep the two-browser experience.
+"So you can decide to keep the two-browser experience.
 You can decide to run IE11 as an application just as you can today with Microsoft Edge."

 His phrasing was almost word-for-word from Microsoft's documentation on IE's support lifecycle, which states: "Internet Explorer is a component of the Windows operating system and follows the Lifecycle Policy for the product on which it is installed."